Suyash-Sinha/ML-Reviews/README.md

-#To run the program to train the models:
+#Run the program to train the models:
-To run our program, place the dataset in the project directory as a text file named "data.txt" and run the program.
+To run the program, place the dataset in the project directory as a text file named "data.txt" and run the program.
 It should train the three models/classifier(Naives Bayes, Base Decision tree, Best Decision Tree) and produce a prediction in an output files for each model.
 The output files also analyses the different classifier.
 Each output file should contain:
 1) The index of the row of each test data instance from the original data set and the predicted value for that instance.